-The characters Terrace and Kelly, that me and Olivia are play are an amalgamation of three or four different characters that we know, and we adopted their traits and their problems.
+The characters Terrace and Kelly, which Olivia and I play, are an amalgamation of three or four different characters that we know, and we adopted their traits and their problems.

 Every single character was based on someone.
-The character Jamal, the drug dealer that Alessandro Babalola plays, he was based on someone that me and Olivia always used to see, when we lived on an Estate in Dalston.
+The character Jamal, the drug dealer that Alessandro Babalola plays, he was based on someone that Olivia and I always used to see, when we lived on an Estate in Dalston.

 When we moved there, there was always this shady character hanging around with his hood up, really tall, always around, walking over to a black BMW that was parked up in the estate, it looked like he was a drug dealer basically.

 We were a bit worried about him, we met him when we were moving in and we were leaving the car open with all our stuff in it, and we were worried he might take our stuff, we were very wary of him.

 This went on for a little while, always seeing him outside our house, he started talking to us and eventually we saw him one day, standing outside our house and woman leaned out of a window a few doors down and went “James will you get in here and clean your bloody room”, he took his hood off and he was about fourteen years old.
 He was actually really lovely, he was such a nice boy, probably the politest boy on the estate.
 It’s just mad, the stereotypes you make of someone, so we really played on that with our character Jamal.

 Do you guys find it easier to write about and play people that you can observe and that you’ve been around, does it make it more enjoyable?